NSchrading/redditDataExtractor/README.md

 ![JSON encoded submission data](http://i.imgur.com/lKxB3Hl.png)

-For redditors who want to easily retrieve submitted images, gifs, and webms, or for people interested in training machine learning applications that link semantic content (submission data) with images, the reddit data extractor supports you as well.
+For redditors who want to easily retrieve submitted images, gifs, webms, and videos, or for people interested in training machine learning applications that link semantic content (submission data) with images, the reddit data extractor supports you as well.
 Imgur*, Gfycat, Vidble, and Minus are specifically supported, and any direct link to an image should work as well.
+In addition, any video site supported by the youtube-dl project is also supported (http://rg3.github.io/youtube-dl/supportedsites.html).

 \* Imgur requires a client-id for non-direct links - see Site specific notes for more details.